 To drive a car in Iceland you need a driving licence.
 If you are in Iceland for a short time, an overseas driving licence is generally valid.
-However, if you are permanently resident in Iceland you should have an Icelandic licence.

 Application forms and more information on driving licences are available from District Commissioners and Police Commissioners.